surjit/jpauli.github.io/_carew/posts/2015-01-22-on-php-function-calls.md

 Pushing the variable onto the stack is pretty light, but the stack consumes some memory.
 It is allocated at execution time, but its size is computed at compile time.

-After pushing the args onto the stack, we run __DO_FCALL__, and here, you'll see how many tons of code and checks are performed, turning PHP function calls into "slow" statements :
+After pushing the args onto the stack, we run **DO_FCALL**, and here, you'll see how many tons of code and checks are performed, allowing us to assume PHP function calls are a "slow" statement :

 	ZEND_VM_HANDLER(60, ZEND_DO_FCALL, CONST, ANY)
 	{